 A starting tool for any business plan is the renowned ‘Business Model Canvas’.
 Business model canvas consists of 9 building blocks necessary to perfect the strategy for your business.
 However, talk of town these days is following the ‘Lean Methodology’.
 Long gone are the days of indoor, office planning as with business model canvas.
 It is said that its time to test young and adapt according to markets belief.
 The methodology is great, there is no point in spending resources on something that is more likely to fail because you assessed the need wrong.

 But, it is still better to stay indoors and map a basic plan out.
 While we may have all the major aspects of our business in the back of our mind, till they are in writing, the following problem can ensue:

 Once the canvas is filled, the founder will have a clear understanding and a visual image of the key aspects involved in a business.
 This makes it easier to not only communicate the idea to your employees (new and old alike) but also makes it easier to get investment.
 After all, the 9 building blocks of the canvas are what the investors look at before making the big decision.

 But, when preparing to pitch it to the investors, do keep in mind the following points:

-One of the pitfalls of making the canvas and using it as the basis for explaining the idea to others, is that often we get lost in our descriptions.
+One of the pitfalls of making the canvas and using it as the basis for explaining the idea to others is that often we get lost in our descriptions.
 That is precisely what the canvas does not want.
 The canvas aims to reduce the clutter and simplify the business model.
 So don’t get bogged down in the nitty gritty.

-Making the board colorful makes it visually appealing for the listeners.
+Making the board colourful makes it visually appealing for the listeners.
 In the information age of today people are more willing to pay attention to a visually stimulating presentation than one that is monotonous.